Limerick Milk Market

 Gerry Brilliant, the Limerick Market pictures are on a par if not better than the great late Bill Doyle.
 Well done.

-Thank you very much for publishing the milk market pictures.
 My late father worked there during the run up to Christmas and was responsible for the demise of many a turkey!
-Thank you again for bringing back the memory of a more honest era.

 Thank you so much for evoking so many happy memories of the Milk Market.
 I hope you'll have the published in book form. the expressions on the faces you captured so well, e.g. the girl with the dogs, the blind fiddler etc. etc.